zzzprojects/learn-orm/tutorials/dapper-transaction/related-data.md

 # Related Data

 So far, we have performed operations on a single row.
 But what if you need to deal with more complex objects that have parent-child relationships.
 Let's consider our example; we have a one-to-many relationship between an `Author` and `Book`.
-A single author can have many books.
+It means a single author can have many books.

 If you look at the `Author` class, you can see a list of books.